scrollback/objectlevel/README.md

 - Custom indexing logic can be written in JS using an API similar to CouchDB views.
 - Relations (links) between objects can be defined and used for querying efficiently.

+## What's new in v0.1.2
+- Support for opening multiple databases.
+- Fixed a bug where numeric keys components were not returned
+- All data is now completely recoverable from flat files only
+- Improved space usage significantly, both in leveldb and in the flat files
+- Pushing objects without IDs will no longer throw errors; guids will be used.
+- Refactored the codebase into small, single-responsibility modules

 ## When to use ##

 You need a dedicated lightweight data store that's part of your application, and you have